 – Žličniki: balls made of potatoes and filled with different fruits, boiled, covered with melted butter, sugar, or breadcrumbs, and served in the soup or as an accompaniment.

 – Mešana solata: mixed salad (green salad, red beans, white cabbage, beets, and tomatoes) served as an accompaniment.
-One alternates between the main course and the salad, and in the family, each one is often used with a fork in the salad bowl in the center of the table.
+One alternate between the main course and the salad, and in the family, each one is often used with a fork in the salad bowl in the center of the table.

 – Žlikrofi: ravioli, which is the specialty of Idrija, north of Ljubljana.

 – Divjačina: deer, deer, bears in season!
 Often prepared in sauce and accompanied by cranberries.

 – Sladkovodne ribe – Freshwater fish.

 – Italian-inspired dishes: njoki(gnocchi), šunka(ham) kalamari(calamari) and sir(cheese) or tržaška omaka(Trieste sauce) (ailloli), pršut (the equivalent of Italian prosciutto).

 – Hungarian-inspired dishes: bograč (goulash), tunka (pieces of salted pork, dried, smoked, then grilled and topped with lard).